DragonflyStats/Projects/WhyR/WhyRSeminars.md

 * The proposal envisages the production of 20 one-hour webinars as part of this program (i.e. a pilot programme)
 * The project will be considered completed when 20 webinars have been made under the terms of reference.
 * By mutual agreement, Why R? foundation and the R consortium may agree to continue the project, i.e. an increased number of webinars.
-* While this proposal envisages one presenter per webinar, we will agree to have two presenters, if preferred by the R consortium.
+* While this proposal envisages one presenter per webinar, we will agree to have two presenters, if preferred by the R consortium.(This will change the budget accordingly.)
 * If possible, we would like to include webinars that have taken place since 3rd September 2020 in this programme.
 (Constructively this means a payment to Lais Carvalho for her excellent hosting of two webinars)

 ####  Duties and Renumeration of the Funded Panel Presenters